-Har Gaon Roshan Lighting up villages
+Har Gaon Roshan Lighting up Villages

 The objective of this program is to promote rural development by providing solar energy-based lighting facilities in rural villages to enhance the safety of women and children after sunset and extend the working day of the village, thereby also enabling economic activities after sunset.
-Under this program, a total of 43 villages were illuminated with solar street lighting & solar indoor home system in the Majuli district of Assam & Amritsar district of Punjab.
+A total of 56 villages across West Bengal, Rajasthan & Madhya Pradesh benefitted from this program.